tenstorrent/tt-metal/tech_reports/tensor_layouts/tensor_layouts.md

 In an interleaved tensor layout, pages are allocated in a round-robin fashion across multiple banks.
 Allocation of a new tensor always begins with the first bank, which can lead to some fragmentation between tensors.

-For example, consider a tensor requiring four pages (P0 to P3) across three banks (0 to 2).
-The first four pages are allocated to banks 0 through 2, and the fourth page wraps around and is allocated to bank 0.
+For example in *Figure 3*, consider a tensor requiring four pages (P0 to P3) across three banks (0 through 2).
+The first three pages are allocated to banks 0 through 2, and the fourth page wraps around and is allocated to bank 0.
 The next tensor will also start allocation at bank 0.

 <img src="images/interleaved_2.svg" style="width:500px;"/>

+*Figure 3: Interleaved tensor partitioned over several banks*

 #### 4.1.1 User Interface